pkuxklx/pkuxklx.github.io/_pages/research.md

   **Advisor**: Prof. [Lek-Heng Lim](https://www.stat.uchicago.edu/~lekheng/), Prof. [Ke Ye](https://people.ucas.edu.cn/~keyk)
   - This project is about decomposing the special orthogonal group SO(n), the special unitary group SU(n), and the symplectic group Sp(2n) into the product of Grassmannains.
 Here the Grassmannians are characterized by the [involution model](https://www.stat.uchicago.edu/~lekheng/work/simpler.pdf).
   - We showed that SO(n) is a product of two real Grassmannians, SU(n) a product of four complex Grassmannians, and Sp(2n) a product of four symplectic Grassmannians.
   - My contribution is mainly on the decomposition of SU(n) into four Grassmannians.
-I characterize such decompositions and proved their uniqueness.
+I characterized such decompositions and proved their uniqueness.

 - **Graph Neural Networks in Canonical Correlation Analysis**
   Research Assistant.